sgjava/install-zabbix/README.md

 MySQL database.
 If you are using a VM just make a snapshot before upgrading and rollback if you have problems.
 As always, you should test upgrade on a VM first if possible.

-See [PHP 8 support](https://support.zabbix.com/browse/ZBXNEXT-7080) is coming and I will switch over when that happens.
+[PHP 8 support](https://support.zabbix.com/browse/ZBXNEXT-7080) is coming and I will switch over when that happens.
 I had to install PHP 7.4 on Ubuntu 22.05.

 More [configuration](https://techexpert.tips/category/zabbix) options!